 The Spokane, Washington, native then moved to the Carolina Hurricanes organization, where he split the next nine seasons between Carolina and the AHL’s Albany River Rats.
 Dwyer delivered 42 goals and 51 assists in 416 NHL regular-season games from 2008-15.
 He added 94 goals and 102 assists in 354 AHL appearances for the Wolves, Albany (2006-10) and the Charlotte Checkers (2016-17).

-After wrapping up his professional playing career for the EIHL’s Belfast Giants in 2019, Dwyer launched his coaching career last season with Charlotte.
-He helped guide the Checkers to a 34-22-5-0 record (.598) and a third-place finish in the AHL’s Atlantic Division.
+After wrapping up his professional playing career for the EIHL’s Belfast Giants in 2019, Dwyer launched his coaching career with Charlotte in 2019-20.
+He served as an assistant for a Checkers squad that posted a 34-22-5-0 record (.598) and a third-place finish in the AHL’s Atlantic Division.